 TELEVISION, COMPUTER & VIDEO PLAN

-Television, computers and videos shall not be used for more than 15 to 30 minutes at a time and not more than once a week.
+Television, computers, and videos shall not be used for more than 15 to 30 minutes at a time and not more than once a week.
 Only educational or informative videos, games or shows will be shown.

 HEALTH REQUIREMENTS (In addition to add-on document)